seivan/swipe-to-navigate/README.md

 be prompted to enable Monkey Patch.
 You can always trigger this manually by invoking the "Enable Monkey Patch" command.

 ## Why Monkey Patch?
-Was initially posted as a [PR](https://github.com/microsoft/vscode/issues/82588) to `VSCode` but [this](https://github.com/microsoft/vscode/issues/82588) discussion indicated that they're trying to limit further code that depends on `Electron` APIs
+These changes were initially [proposed](https://github.com/microsoft/vscode/pull/82528) directly to `VSCode` but [this discussion](https://github.com/microsoft/vscode/issues/82588) indicated that they're trying to limit further code that depends on `Electron` APIs

 ## Credits

-[Monkey Patch Extension](https://marketplace.visualstudio.com/items?itemName=iocave.monkey-patch) from [Matej Knopp](https://github.com/knopp) made this possible.
+[Monkey Patch Extension](https://marketplace.visualstudio.com/items?itemName=iocave.monkey-patch) from [Matej Knopp](https://github.com/knopp) made this possible without direct [changes](https://github.com/microsoft/vscode/pull/82528) to `VSCode`.